lynxluna/tufte-jekyll/_posts/2017-04-14-sychronized-asynchronous-operation-lambda-category-theory.md

 For programmer, **Objects** in Category Theory can be considered the same as **Types**.
 Morphism is the function between data types.
 This will help us to model our problem into categories within a problem domain.

+Transforming, or morphing, between types are common when we're creating our application.
+The example above we transform from a HTTP Request to User DTO to User Domain Object to Screen State.
+So basically we're moving from one types to another, from one domain to another.
+A change of price in the catalogue can affect the order, and so on.
+The understanding of Category Theory may at least make us able to model and reason our problem domain.

 ## Summary